KFSensor Features

 Banner

-More sophisticated than a port listener, the Banner is able to display either a service prompt or error message message.
+More sophisticated than a port listener, the Banner is able to display either a service prompt or an error message.
 Although limited in its capabilities, the Banner has the advantage of being very easy to configure by a novice user.

 Command console